Luis Garcia Player Props: Nationals vs. Cubs

-The Washington Nationals, including Luis Garcia (.263 slugging percentage in past 10 games, including no home run), take on starting pitcher Drew Smyly and the Chicago Cubs at Nationals Park, Monday at 7:05 PM ET.
+The Washington Nationals and Luis Garcia, who went 2-for-4 with a double last time in action, take on Hayden Wesneski and the Chicago Cubs at Nationals Park, Tuesday at 7:05 PM ET.

-He had a one-hit performance in his most recent game (1-for-5) against the Pirates.
+In his last appearance, he had two hits (going 2-for-4 with a double) against the Cubs.

 Luis Garcia Game Info & Props vs. the Cubs